Search This Blog

 Our big worry was that a TV crew would bust in and film enough to reveal who was involved, and the politicians wanted a tight lid.
 Ted organised the placement of security warning signs which were on an ascending scale of severity, clearly spelling out where the activity was going on.
 (Think of the children's game "cold", "warm", "hot", and you will get the idea.)

-I swore then that Ted would get his comeuppance.
+I swore in the pub as the last paper went through its paces, that Ted would get his comeuppance.
 We got through the reset on time and everybody but Ted got praise and promotions.
 That was a nice start, but it wasn't enough.

-The following year, we had a flare-up of cases repetitive strain injury, RSI, carpal tunnel syndrome in our work force.
+The following year, our work force had a flare-up of cases repetitive strain injury, RSI, carpal tunnel syndrome.
 This was the time when old-style typists were moving onto computers without any real training in ergonomics.
 Then Ted made his mistake in a meeting of senior management, where I was the junior at the table, but I still had a seat.
 "It's odd," he said, "how it only affects hysterical women."

 I had him.
 "Are you sure it's only hysterical women?"
 I asked gently.
 He sneered his affirmation.